How is tuition assistance determined?

 Is tuition assistance automatically renewed each school year?

-No. All families receiving tuition assistance must submit a new application each year.
+No. All families receiving tuition assistance must submit a new application each year they require aid.

 How do I apply for a Family Aid Catholic Education (FACE) grant?

 The FACTS application serves as both your Carondelet and FACE application.
-FACTS will submit the application to FACE.
+When completing the FACTS application, be sure to check the FACE box to submit your application to them.
 FACE will notify you directly if you were awarded a grant – usually in May or June.
 Your FACTS application must be verified by March to be eligible to receive a FACE grant.

 What is the total amount of tuition assistance available?
 What is the average aid awarded?